jonnyweatherly/aajonusnet/md/Interviews/Interview by Mina Olen, Health magazine in Finland.md

 Q: How do you determine the condition of your patients?
 What methods do you use?

-A: I utilize the much misunderstood and misinterpreted iridolocal science as my method of analysis.
+A: I utilize the much misunderstood and misinterpreted iridology science as my method of analysis.
 By patterns, coloring, and texture variances in the iris, I can determine much of a person's state of health, or lack of.
 Also, I utilize skin analysis.